-The work uses a transmission model, data on daily COVID-19 confirmed deaths from PHE (by NHS region and age group) and published information on the risk of dying and the time from infection to death, to reconstruct the number of new COVID-19 infections over time; estimate a measure of ongoing transmission (R); and predict the number of new COVID-19 deaths in different regions and age groups.
+The work uses a transmission model (preprint: Birrell et al. 2020), data on daily COVID-19 confirmed deaths from PHE (by NHS region and age group) and published information on the risk of dying and the time from infection to death, to reconstruct the number of new COVID-19 infections over time; estimate a measure of ongoing transmission (R); and predict the number of new COVID-19 deaths in different regions and age groups.

 What do COVID-19 deaths tell us about the epidemic?

-England – estimated number of new COVID-19 infections England – Observed (red dots) and predicted deaths
+Graph of estimated number of new COVID-19 infections in England Graph of predicted deaths in England (red dots – observed)

 Report on Nowcasting and Forecasting – 6th August 2020